gaborbozo/Notes/design-patters/microservices/asynchronous messaging.md

 ### CQRS (Command Query Responsibility Segregation)
 Improves system throughput by separating write and read models, most commonly mirroring the write database in the read database with a simpler, optimized model.
 Can be achieved through an event-driven asynchronous architecture where read database's service polls the message broker for the newly updated datas.

-Frequently used in microservices to decouple data operations where the where the updates are frequent and expensive, or wheere the reads require significant transformation or aggregation of the data.
+Frequently used in microservices to decouple data operations where the where the updates are frequent and expensive, or where the reads require significant transformation or aggregation of the data.
 ### Data migrations
 Moving data between systems or databases is a common and complex task.
 Async patterns allow these migrations to happen smoothly and reliably.